aschwenn/interview-prep/leetcode/easy.md

 }
 ```
 ##### Time complexity: O(n)
-We have to at least visit each javascript to invert it.
+We have to at least visit each node to invert it.
 ##### Space complexity: O(1)

 ---